AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/prerequisites.md

 # Prerequisites

-This topic describes how to set up your local development environment so that you can install the Adobe Sales Channel reference app.
+This topic describes how to set up your local development environment so that you can install the Adobe Sales Channel reference app on an Adobe Commerce 2.4.5+ instance.

 To install the reference app, you must: